SanPranav/SanPranav/README.md

-# Hi there, I'm SanPranav 👋
+# Hi there, I'm Pranav 👋

 Welcome to my GitHub profile!
 I'm passionate about coding and love to contribute to open-source projects.
 ## GitHub Stats